 In order to prevent thefts, the Houston Police Department has suggested etching your license plate number or VIN into the converter, painting it with high temperature and bright paint and or installing a skid plate or large cover.

-The worst neighborhoods in Houston
+The Most Dangerous Neighborhoods in Houston

 Here’s a map showing you the worst neighborhoods in Houston according to residents:

 - Third Ward – Third ward is type of neighborhood where you “try not to stop at the red lights.”

 - Fifth Ward – A high-crime, low income neighborhood and a place that should be avoided at night.

 - Westwood – Located on the west side of Houston, Westwood has it share of problems.